Models of Contaminant Migration:

 ----

-time asymptotic concentrations applicable to estimate period of isolation of radioactive waste
+environmental concentrations of stable isotopes used to estimate period of isolation of corresponding radioactive isotopes

 precipitation consideration of the generation of spatial and temporal structures